 Boot may refer to any of the following:

 1. Alternatively referred to as boot up or sometimes start up, booting is the process of powering on a computer and getting into the operating system.

 What happens when a computer is booting?

-During the boot process, the computer will go through multiple steps, to ensure the computer hardware works correctly and the necessary software can be loaded.
-When booting, the computer will perform the following tasks.
+During the boot process, the computer goes through multiple steps to ensure the computer hardware works correctly and the necessary software can be loaded.
+When booting, the computer performs the following tasks.

 - Pressing the power button on the computer starts up the power supply, which subsequently provides power to the other hardware components inside the computer case.